How Amazon’s Audible Returnship Program Led to Top Tech Talent Hires

-- Meetings with employee resource groups, including [email protected] and [email protected]
+- Meetings with employee resource groups, including Moms@Audible and Women-in-Tech@Audible.

 How Audible Measured Success

 The ultimate goal of a returnship program is twofold: to offer returners a successful re-entry into their respective industries, and to provide businesses with a seamless new stream of top talent.
 But do these programs work?
 The results speak for themselves: After the Audible returnship pilot ended, the company extended full-time offers to 80% of its pilot cohort, and 100% of those job offers were accepted.
-The company is now scaling the program to include more people and expanding it beyond tech roles to include marketing, finance, and data insights roles.
+This Amazon returnship program at Audible is being scaled to include more people, and expanding these Amazon returnships beyond tech roles to include marketing, finance, and data insights roles.

 Other businesses that Path Forward works with have had similar experiences, says Forman.
 She recalls one particular company where hiring managers were especially skeptical about the returner talent pool at first—but after the pilot, during which full-time job offers were extended to eight out of 10 returners, four times as many managers asked to host a returner the next time around.
 “These programs change minds about who can be successful at a company,” she says.